Step 4: Communicate your brand to the outside world

 When the communications are in place, you can start to structure out how you will manage your brand: STEP 5: Manage your Brand.

-If you've already heard enough and you'd like to dive into a conversation about your branding then send us your details via the link below and we'll arrange a coffee and a chat with one of our branding nerds.
+If you've already heard enough and you'd like to dive into a conversation about your branding then come along to our next free event!
 Otherwise, see our next blog “STEP 5: Manage Your Brand."